-Likewise, the daily two-way figure of 480 for 120 houses is very low.
-Even using the TRICS figures for Manor Farm, Stretham (based on low car ownership developments in urban and edge of town areas - so an underestimate for rural areas), a daily total figure 705 is produced - considerably higher than that shown during the SWCLT presentation.
-Using the same TRICS data, morning and evening peak is around 76 and 80 - some 50% higher than stated.
-Using TRICS data for development in Soham (168 houses, 77% car use for trips generated), the figures are 110 for am peak, 97 for pm peak and 878 total - around twice that presented.
+The initial daily two-way figure of 480 for 120 houses is low (it may have been increased now - we were not allowed to see a transport assessment).
+Using the TRICS figures for Manor Farm, Stretham (based on low car ownership developments in urban and edge of town areas - so an underestimate for rural areas), a daily total figure 705 is produced - considerably higher than that shown during the SWCLT presentation.
+Using the same TRICS data, morning and evening peak is around 76 and 80 - which they have now aligned with.
+Using TRICS data for development in Soham (168 houses, 77% car use for trips generated), the figures are 110 for am peak, 97 for pm peak and 878 total - higher than presented for the SWCLT site.Typical evening traffic, via Google Maps, showing the extensive queuing down Twenty Pence Road - this being 5:40pm on a Monday - longer queues can be obtained as "typical" measurements.

 For traffic calming, we are presented with a new crossing and the possibility of moving the 30mph limit.
 Both of these are decided by County Highways - so cannot be guaranteed.
 It is also questionable whether a crossing, used by children, should count as "traffic calming"!
-As to the knock on effect of both traffic leaving the development and people using the crossing will have on traffic in through the village, no indication or analysis was given.
+As to the knock on effect of both traffic leaving the development and people using the crossing will have on traffic in through the village, no indication or analysis was given - so we will need to analyse the transport assessment to see the details.

 Wilburton is currently undergoing pollution monitoring by ECDC - as levels were found to be exceptionally high for a rural location.
 Any additional traffic will add to this - regardless of whether the traffic is "through" traffic or from the village.
 Studies have shown that the amount of pollution produced in the first 5 minutes is double that of a warm engine - so traffic generated by the development could count as double in terms of pollution (until everyone drives electric cars).
 A significant amount of work needs to be carried out in terms of traffic analysis and pollution analysis before any further discussion of a potential development is undertaken - for the health and safety of the residents of Wilburton.